dewert99/rust-horn-belt/README.md

 ## Walkthrough

-We have a [walkthrough](walkthrough.md) of RustHornBelt's Coq mechanization.
+We have a walkthrough ([walkthrough.md](walkthrough.md)) of RustHornBelt's Coq development.

 It explains in detail how to verify integer addition, model `Vec`, verify `Vec::new`, and verify `mem::swap` (featuring mutable borrows).

+It is intended as a hands-on guide to our (huge) Coq development.
-It focuses on the things you need to know to extend our Coq mechanization.
+In particular, it focuses on the things you need to know to reuse and extend the Coq development.

 ## Structure

+The [theories](theories) folder, which contains the Coq mechanization, is structured as follows.
 - The folder [util](theories/util) contains utility for basic concepts.
   - [fancy_lists.v](theories/util/fancy_lists.v) contains definitions, notation
     and lemmas for heterogeneous lists and related data types.